marko1943/nasa-image-search/README.md

 # Vite React app starter project.

 Empty React starter project.
+Well, it lists beers, as an example, for a structure.

 - Bundled with Vite.
 Yarn as a package manager.
 - Uses CSS modules.
 - TypeScript.
 - ESlint for linting,
 - Prettier for formatting.

 Tested/Created with Node v20.3.0

 ## How to run